Maurice Mosa

 Maurice Mosa was a Malagasy international footballer and former team coach of the Madagascar national football team.
 He led Madagascar's senior side in multiple tenures, including the Indian Ocean Island Games campaigns in the 1990s and again in 2011.

+Death

 He died on 1 August 2013, following an accidental fall at his residence in Analamahitsy at 65 years of age.